labeattie/testpreviewsite/_posts/2022-02-28-drilled-shaft-column-rectangular.md

 This is the first of a type of article I'm calling "Engineering Deep Dive."
 In an engineering deep dive, I'm going to take a structural engineering problem which I found interesting to solve, and walk through it step-by-step, showing as much math as I can manage.

-I expect this first engineering deep dive topic to take about three articles, and it will cover the math behind creating a strength capacity calculator for rectangular and circular columns or drilled shafts, which are subjected to both axial load and bending moments.
+I expect this first deep dive topic to take about three articles, and it will cover the math behind creating a strength capacity calculator for rectangular and circular columns or drilled shafts, which are subjected to both axial load and bending moments.
 This type of member is called a beam-column.
 At the end of the series, an excel file that performs these calculations will be available for download.